 The significant accounting policies are summarised below.
-They have all been applied consistently throughout the year and the preceding year except for the adoption of IFRS16 as explained above.
+They have all been applied consistently throughout the year and the preceding year.

 Group financial statements

 These financial statements present information about the company as an individual undertaking and not about its group.
 Consolidated financial statements have not been prepared as the company is a wholly-owned subsidiary of Mitsubishi Corporation, a company incorporated in Japan and so is therefore exempt by virtue of s401 of the Companies Act 2006 from the requirement to prepare and deliver group financial statements.